Jared McCloud: Career

 In September 2010, McCloud began work on a new collection of songs.
-Recording at Seventh Wave Studios in Harrisburg, Pennsylvania with record producer Jason Rubal (The Dresden Dolls), these songs would become the record known as Painful Words Of Loving Grace.
-"The title just describes what the record is about.
-As many great times that I have had since the last record, there have been some pretty rough times, as well as things that I decided I wanted to get off of my chest.
-My last record was sort of this grand, majestic love story and when it was done, I was and am proud of it, but the last thing I wanted to do was go make "Romance of the Atlantic: part II… I wanted to make something a little closer to what I had been feeling and thinking about.
-I wanted to have a sound that was a little more raw and stripped down, sort of dirty and pretty at the same time.
-The things I am talking about are things that I don’t really tell anyone, or things that are hard to say.
-This is a record of loss, uncertainty, beauty, decadence… it’s all there."
+Recorded at Seventh Wave Studios in Harrisburg, Pennsylvania with record producer Jason Rubal (The Dresden Dolls), these songs would become the record Painful Words Of Loving Grace.
 McCloud decided to release this new record himself on February 4, 2011 and put on two release party shows in Hartford, CT, and Portland, ME to celebrate it.
-The Album was met with glowing praise from fans and critics alike, and found Jared playing with bigger names like Vertical Horizon, Candlebox, Civil Twilight, Tony Lucca, and Ernie Halter.
+Following its release McCloud began playing with artists such as Vertical Horizon, Candlebox, Civil Twilight, Tony Lucca, and Ernie Halter.

-Later in November 2011, McCloud delivered on a promise to his fans- putting out a live "download-only" record on his website.
-Feels Like Home- Live From Portland, ME, was recorded at Slainte in Portland, ME- one of Jared's favorite places to play.
-The free 7 song download includes solo performances of some of McCloud's best known work, as well as a cover of Tom Waits's "Chocolate Jesus" (a crowd favorite for years, and one that fans had been asking for a recording of), and a new song "Hail Mary".
+Later in November 2011, McCloud released a "download-only" record on his website.
+Feels Like Home- Live From Portland, ME, was recorded at Slainte in Portland, ME.
+The free 7 song download includes solo performances of some of McCloud's best known work, as well as a cover of Tom Waits's "Chocolate Jesus" and a new song called "Hail Mary".

-In August 2014, McCloud released "To Live And Die In Your Arms" on Noble Steed Music (Tony Lucca, Brendan James, Andrea Nardello).
-The record was partially crowd funded with a successful Kickstarter campaign, and reached No. 46 on the iTunes Top 200 Singer-Songwriter chart.
+In August 2014, McCloud released To Live And Die In Your Arms on Noble Steed Music.
+The record was partially crowd funded with a Kickstarter campaign, and reached No. 46 on the iTunes Top 200 Singer-Songwriter chart.